heisand/NWN/README.md

 https://rdflib.readthedocs.io/en/stable/index.html provides a guide of how to use RDFLib.

 Word2vec through the free Python library Gensim can be used to compute the word embeddings.
-Tutorials for using word2vec with genism is found at https://radimrehurek.com/gensim/models/word2vec.html and https://rare-technologies.com/word2vec-tutorial/.
+Tutorials for using word2vec with genism are found at https://radimrehurek.com/gensim/models/word2vec.html and https://rare-technologies.com/word2vec-tutorial/.

 ## Dataset
 The dataset consists of several rdf-files.
 RDF is the world Wide Web Consortium standard for encoding knowledge,